steroman/dynatrace-deck/slides.md

 ## Audit the scope

 <!-- notes:
-The second step is to audit the scope: what do we actually produce, and does all of it need to exist?
+Auditing the scope means identifying what we actually produce and why.

-I begin by listing all content types, variants, and formats.
-Then I map each one to user needs and business goals.
+We list content types, formats, and variants, and evaluate each one based on user value and business value.
-Some content directly drives behavior change — onboarding flows, core workflows, troubleshooting.
-Other content has much lower impact.

-By identifying high-impact vs low-impact categories, we can reduce unnecessary variants and focus our efforts.

-This step also creates harmony with Task 1: content should support the user journey, not fight against it.
-The audit ensures everything we produce has a purpose.

-Once we know the scope, prioritization becomes meaningful.
+Many organizations accumulate content that no longer serves a purpose or is duplicated in multiple places.
+The audit helps us declutter, identify high-impact content areas, and ensure that what we maintain aligns with user needs and with the workflows defined in Task 1.
+This step sets the stage for meaningful prioritization.
 -->
----

 ---
 layout: center
 transition: fade